Frequently Asked Questions

 How do I obtain an International Student I.D.
 Card?

-We highly recommend that students get an International Student Identification Card before leaving the U.S. In addition to receiving discounts on meals at some restaurants, museums, trains, flights, hostels, etc. your ISIC card also serves as an acceptable form of identification while you are abroad.
+Students may obtain an International Student Identification Card before leaving the U.S. In addition to receiving discounts on meals at some restaurants, museums, trains, flights, hostels, etc. your ISIC card also serves as an acceptable form of identification while you are abroad.
 The card also provides supplemental medical insurance in the form of basic accident, sickness, medical evacuation and repatriation for travel outside of the United States.
 Please note that this is not meant to be a substitute for your regular health insurance plan.

 You can get your ISIC card from the Registar’s office on campus or order it online at:https://www.myisic.com/MyISIC/GetYourCard/GetYourCard1.aspx